-- 11.12The Fund invests in equity shares; consequently it is exposed to losses arising from movements in the prices of shares.
+- 10.12The Fund invests in equity shares; consequently it is exposed to losses arising from movements in the prices of shares.
 The investment objective is to maximise investment returns over the long term within specified risk tolerances and in accordance with the LGPS investment regulations.
-The Pension Fund Panel has decided that, given the financial circumstances of the Fund, it can afford to take on some risk in the pursuit of incremental return particularly given the strong liquidity status of the fund i.e. being cash flow positive. - 11.13The Council seeks to diversify risk through having more than one investment management firm with different strategies and investment philosophies to manage the assets of the Fund.
+The Pension Fund Panel has decided that, given the financial circumstances of the Fund, it can afford to take on some risk in the pursuit of incremental return. - 10.13The Council seeks to diversify risk through having more than one investment management firm with different strategies and investment philosophies to manage the assets of the Fund.
 The investment policy is to appoint expert investment managers with clear performance benchmarks and to place maximum accountability for out performance against those benchmarks on the investment manager.
-Ealing has adopted an active specialist approach to investment management. - 11.14The individual managers' current activity and transactions are reported quarterly to the Pension Fund Panel who question and seek explanations from investment managers (when asked to attend Panel meetings) on their activities and performance.
+Ealing has adopted an active specialist approach to investment management. - 10.14The individual managers' current activity and transactions are reported quarterly to the Pension Fund Panel who question and seek explanations from investment managers (when asked to attend Panel meetings) on their activities and performance.
 The investment performance of the managers is calculated independently by the WM Company.
-Performance is monitored against the benchmark and a peer group universe of other local authorities. - 11.15The Fund invests in fixed interest securities, which also exposes the Fund to losses arising from movements in price and creditworthiness.
-Bonds in general are considered less risky than stocks, because bonds carry the promise of their issuer to return the face value of the security to the holder at maturity. - 11.16The table below is a sensitivity analysis looking at the effect of market movements on the Total Net Asset Value.
+Performance is monitored against the benchmark and a peer group universe of other local authorities. - 10.15The Fund invests in fixed interest securities, which also exposes the Fund to losses arising from movements in price and creditworthiness.
+Bonds in general are considered less risky than stocks, because bonds carry the promise of their issuer to return the face value of the security to the holder at maturity.

+10.16The table below is a sensitivity analysis looking at the effect of market movements on the Total Net Asset Value.
 Potential price changes (calculated by our performance analysts The WM Company) are determined based on the observed historical volatility of asset class returns.
 The potential volatilities are consistent with a one standard deviation movement in the change in value of the assets over the latest three years.